Skip to content

 What does horse insurance cover?

 Horse insurance works slightly differently to standard pet insurance.
-If your horse is lost or dies, horse insurance will primarily help you cover the cost of recovering your horse or compensate you for your loss.
+If your horse is lost or dies, equine insurance will primarily help you cover the cost of recovering your horse or compensate you for your loss.
+Saddlery and tack cover can be added to your insurance policy, in additional to horse rider insurance, all for an additional cost.

 • Death of your horse